bytecodealliance/wasm-micro-runtime/test-tools/wamr-ide/README.md

 ## How to setup WAMR IDE

+Now, the most straightforward way to install the WAMR IDE extension is by searching for WAMR-IDE in the VS Code extension marketplace and installing it directly.
+So, if you simply want to use WAMR debugging features in VS Code, this is the ideal (and effortless) way.
+And you are ready to [use WAMR IDE](#how-to-use-wamr-ide).

+> It is only recommended to download versions after 1.3.2 from the marketplace.

-Now, we have same version tagged docker images, lldb binaries and VS Code installation file(.vsix file) packed for each GitHub release.
-So if you simply want to use WAMR debugging features in VS Code, the ideal(and effortless) way is following the tutorial in [this section](#21-download-wamr-vs-code-extension-from-the-github-releaserecommended-approach).
+Also, we have same version tagged docker images, lldb binaries and VS Code installation file(.vsix file) packed for each GitHub release.
+You can following the tutorial in [this section](#21-download-wamr-vs-code-extension-from-the-github-releaserecommended-approach).

 Alternatively, if you want to build lldb, docker images, or .vsix file locally so that you can try the effect of your modification, you could refer to the tutorial in [this section](#22-build-wamr-vs-code-extension-locallyalternative-approach).